-Susan is active in the Washington County Bar Association, where she held the offices of Young Lawyer's Division President,Secretary, Treasurer, Executive Committee Member, and also serves as Vice-Chairperson of its Bar Foundation.
-Susan has also held various leadership positions within the Pennsylvania Bar Association where she served as a Young Lawyer Zone Chair, as a member of the House of Delegates and on the PBA Board of Governors (2003-2006).
+Susan is active in the Washington County Bar Association, where she held the offices of President (2018),Secretary, Treasurer, Young Lawyer’s Division President, and also serves on the Board of Directors of the Washington County Bar Foundation.
+Susan has also held various leadership positions within the Pennsylvania Bar Association where she served on the PBA Board of Governors (2003-2006), as a member of the House of Delegates and as a Young Lawyer Zone Chair.
 She also served on the Pennsylvania Bar Association’s Editorial Board, Rules and Calendar Committee, and Task Force on Representation.
 Susan was also a Trustee of the Pennsylvania Bar Foundation.

 In September 2005, Susan was appointed as a Hearing Officer for the Disciplinary Board of the Supreme Court of Pennsylvania.
 She presided for several years as Chairperson over several attorney disciplinary hearings in Western Pennsylvania.

 Susan is a Washington County native.
 She graduated from Washington & Jefferson College in 1986 double-majoring with a B.A. in English and Economics, and from the University of Pittsburgh School of Law in 1989.
 She also completed a semester at American University, Washington, D.C. as part of an Economic Policy Seminar.